-Figure 2.10 The angle of looking to an object change the color.[4]
+Figure 2.8 The angles of looking to an object changes the colors.

 Everything we see is a product of, and is affected by, the nature of light.
 Light is a form of energy that travels in waves.
 Our eyes are attuned only to those wave frequencies that we call visible light.
 Intricacies in the wave nature of light explain the origin of color, how light travels, and what happens to light when it encounters different kinds of materials.